epw/consensus/consensus.md

 \Begin{Player}

 Discord is a buildup of some sort, reality leaving its mark on mages who dare to tear holes in it left and right.
-The more the discord builds up, the more the Consensus is going to kick you in the butt when it finally comes time to pay the piper.
-Track your discord on your playbook, and it’s best not to let it build up too much.
+The more the Discord builds up, the more the Consensus is going to kick you in the butt when it finally comes time to pay the piper.
+Track your Discord on your playbook, and it’s best not to let it build up too much.

 {{anchorBacklash chapter}}